Sony Mobile wasn't the smartphone manufacturer to push boundaries. The company had been a stickler when it comes to design in recent years.

 Offering a 548ppi pixel density across its 6-inch screen means everything is exceptionally sharp and detailed.
-We watched Star Trek: Discovery on Netflix and the colours and detail produced by the Xperia XZ3 are excellent – significantly punchier and sharper than our Samsung Galaxy Note 8 that we compared it to at the time of review.
+We watched Star Trek: Discovery on Netflix and the colours and detail produced by the Xperia XZ3 are excellent – significantly punchier and sharper than the 2017 Samsung Galaxy Note 8 that we compared it to at the time of review.

-Like the Xperia XZ2, the XZ3 also has an 18:9 aspect ratio, something we've now come to expect from smartphone flagships, along with HDR (high dynamic range).
+Like the Xperia XZ2, the XZ3 also has an 18:9 aspect ratio - many newer devices have 19:9 and taller now - along with HDR (high dynamic range).
 Sony doesn't just support mobile HDR content, however, it will also 'upscale' standard content to HDR-like quality thanks to Sony's X-Reality software.
 This is something that's been on Sony devices for some time, so it isn't new to the XZ3, but it's a nice addition nonetheless.

 Hardware, Specs & Battery Life